Federated Robustness Propagation: Sharing Robustness in Heterogeneous Federated Learning: Background and Federated Robustness Propagation (FRP)

 In this section, we will review AT, present the unique challenges from hardware heterogeneity in FL and formulate the problem of federated robustness propagation (FRP).
 In this paper, we assume that a dataset $D$ includes sampled pairs of images $x\in \RR^d$ and labels $y\in \RR^c$ from a distribution $\cD$.
-Though we limit the data as images in this paper, our discussion could be generalized to other data forms.
-We model a classifier, mapping from the $\RR^{d}$ data/input space to classification logits $f: \RR^{d} \rightarrow \RR^{c}$, by a deep neural network (DNN).
-Whenever not causing confusing, we use the symbol of a model and its parameters interchangeably.
+Though our discussion limits the data as images in this paper, the method can be easily generalized to other data forms.
+We model a classifier, mapping from the $\RR^{d}$ input space to classification logits $f: \RR^{d} \rightarrow \RR^{c}$, by a deep neural network (DNN) with batch-normalization (BN) layers.
+Generally, we split the parameters of $f$ into two parts: $(\mu, \sigma^2)$ including all mean and variance in all BN layers and $\theta$ in others.
+To specify a BN structure, e.g., $BN_c$ with identity name $c$ in multiple candidates, we use the notation $f(x; BN_c)$.
+Whenever not causing confusion, we use the symbol of a model and its parameters interchangeably.
 For brevity, we slightly abuse $\Ebb[\cdot]$ for both empirical average and expectation and use $[N]$ to denote $\{1,\dots,N\}$.